What is air pollution?

 Scientists say an increasing rise in ozone levels is also a concern.

-This information is based an article about air pollution by the National Institute of Environmental Health Sciences.
+This information is in part based on an article about air pollution by the National Institutes of Health.